Mean Robust Optimization: Numerical examples

 \subsection{Capital budgeting}

-We consider the capital budgeting problem in ~\cite[Section 4.2]{concavequadratic}, where we select a portfolio of investment projects maximizing the total net present value (NPV) of the portfolio, while the weighted sum of the projects is less than a total budget $\theta$.
-The NPV for project $j$ is the sum of discounted cash flows $F_{jt}$ over the years $t = 0,\dots, T$.
-We then formulate its negation as the uncertain function to be minimized
+We consider the capital budgeting problem in ~\cite[Section 4.2]{ben-tal_deriving_2015}, where we select a portfolio of investment projects maximizing the total net present value (NPV) of the portfolio, while the weighted sum of the projects is less than a total budget $\theta$.
+The NPV for all projects is $\eta(u) \in \reals^n$, where for each project $j$, $\eta_j(u)$ is the sum of discounted cash flows $F_{jt}$ over the years $t = 0,\dots, T$, \ie, $\eta_j(u) = \sum_{t = 0}^T F_{jt}/(1+u_j)^t$.
+Here, $u_j$ is the discount rate of project $j$.
+We formulate the uncertain function to be minimized as

-where $u_j$ is the discount rate of project $j$, and $x_j$ is the indicator for selecting project $j$, for $j = 1,\dots,n$.
+where $x = (x_1, \dots, x_n) \in \{0,1\}^n$ is the indicator for selecting each project.
 The discount rate $u_j$ is subject to uncertainty, as it depends on several factors, such as the interest rate of the country where project $j$ is located and the level of return the decision-maker wants to compensate the risk.
 The function $g$ is concave and monotonically increasing in $u$, and we can define a domain $u \geq 0$ so that Assumption~\ref{assp:dom} and Theorem~\ref{thm:1} applies.
 The robust problem can be written as

 where $h$ is the vector of project weights.
 We refer to~\eqref{eq:robustopt_p} and arrive at the convex reformulation for $p =2$

 where $a \in \reals^T$ with $a_t = t^{1/(t+1)} + t^{-t/(t+1)}$ for $t = 1,\dots,T$, and $(x,y,z) \in \mathcal{K}^{\alpha}$ is a power cone constraint given as $x^{\alpha} y^{1 - \alpha} \geq |z|$.
 The vector $F_0$ indicates the first column of $F$, and matrix $C$ and vector $b$ encode the support of $u$, which we take to be $\{u\in \reals^m \mid 0 \leq u \leq \ones\}$, where $m = n$.
 We have variables $x_j \in \reals$, $z_k \in \reals^{n}$, $Y_{k} \in \reals^{n\times T}$, $\delta_{k} \in \reals^{n\times T}$, $\tau \in \reals$, $\gamma_k \in \reals^{2n}$, $s_k \in \reals$, for $j = 1,\dots,n$, $k= 1,\dots,K$, and $t= 1,\dots,T$.
 The derivation of reformulation~\eqref{eq:capital} is in Appendix~\ref{app:capital}.
 Note that there are variables with total dimension $KnT$, which grows swiftly when any of the parameters are large.
 For each cluster $k$, we introduce $nT$ new variables for $y$ and $\delta$, as well as $nT$ new power cone constraints, which greatly increases the compuational complexity of the problem.